matter-in-motion/mm/docs/units.md

 # Matter In Motion.
 Units

-Units is a simple way to have definable namespaces for application modules and two step initialization
+Units is a simple way to have definable namespaces for application modules and two-step initialization.

 More info at [units repository](https://github.com/velocityzen/units)

 ## Unit

-Unit is simple interface
+A unit is an interface

 ```js
 const Controller = function () {